jeverley/wanmonitor/README.md

 * /etc/hotplug.d/iface/30-wanmonitor
 * /etc/init.d/wanmonitor

-The following ssh commands can be used to achieve this:
+The following shell commands can be used to install the service:

 ```shell
 opkg update